 - People who are not active on social media are informed and those who are active are reminded by communication of the campaign through other channels.
 The possibility of people engaging/ participating in the campaign increases after being reminded through a different channel.
 A word of caution: Be careful with your timing and segmentation.
 You don’t want to overwhelm your existing customers with too much at the same time.

-4. Analyze: Every social media campaign should be measurable, from the creative that were used to the emails or information collected.
+Every social media campaign should be measurable, from the creatures that were used to the emails or information collected.
 This is where your plan and clear objectives come in handy.
 Measure your progress against your initial starting point.
 Evaluate whether or not you saw a difference in engagement metrics or account metrics specific to your business.
 A successful social media campaign should affect more than your follower count.
-There are a number of ways to think about the ROI of your campaign that are not tied to revenue.
+There are a number of ways to think about the ROI of your campaign that is not tied to revenue.

 Apart from these four base elements, there can be some components that are specific to a campaign such as: